-- a) The review of committee membership subsequent to new appointments has taken account of gender balance, although the Audit & Assurance Committee membership is still predominantly male and there is an overbalance towards female membership on the Nominations & Remuneration Committee. - b) Home-working and remote meetings continued through the period of the report.
-Attendance data shows an improvement across all committees and the Board (ref Annual Review of Membership and Tenure).
+The review of committee membership subsequent to new appointments has taken account of gender balance, although the Audit & Assurance Committee membership is still predominantly male and there is an overbalance towards female membership on the Nominations & Remuneration Committee and on the Performance and Resources Committee.

+Hybrid-working and remote committee meetings continued through the period of the report.
+There has been a return to in person Board meetings towards the end of the period.
+Attendance data shows a slight drop overall (ref Annual Review of Membership and Tenure) in 2021-22 and this should continue to be monitored.